-- With Stanford University's Energy Modeling Forum (EMF), IIASA participated in the first large-scale modeling comparison addressing the implications of delayed action on climate change for achieving different climate targets, and completed the study in 2010.
-A new global model comparison project is exploring the role of technology for achieving ambitious climate targets. - Another global model comparison, this time of 23 energy-economy and integrated assessment models, has helped better articulate Asia's role in mitigating climate change-crucial, given the growing economic relevance of Asia in the world and its energy and environmental impacts.
-This Asian modeling study was a collaboration with the Joint Global Change Research Institute at the Pacific Northwest National Laboratory (JGCRI/PNNL) and partly funded by the US Environmental Protection Agency (EPA). - Other research with JGCRI/PNNL (1) looks into the co-benefits of climate policy for air pollution, energy security and economic growth as part of the EU-funded LIMITS project; (2) explores mitigation pathways and associated costs as part of the EU-funded AMPERE project; and (3) advances the analysis of costs and impacts of mitigation policies in order to trigger the development of a new generation of Integrated Assessment Models as part of the EU-funded ADVANCE project.
+- With Stanford University's Energy Modeling Forum (EMF), IIASA participated in (1) a global model comparison of what 18 energy-economy and integrated assessment models revealed about how different technologies can help achieve ambitious climate targets; (2) the first large-scale modeling comparison addressing the implications of delayed action on climate change for achieving different climate targets; and (3) the pros and cons of bioenergy deployment for long-run climate management. - Another global model comparison, this time of 23 energy-economy and integrated assessment models has helped better articulate Asia's role in mitigating climate change-crucial given the growing economic relevance of Asia in the world and its energy and environmental impacts.
+This Asian modeling study was a collaboration with the Joint Global Change Research Institute at the Pacific Northwest National Laboratory (JGCRI/PNNL) and partly funded by the US Environmental Protection Agency (EPA).